HEIG-AndreCosta/cnm/lab01_session01_matrix_multiplication/report/report.md

 ## 9. Conclusion

-The best optimization is to have two matrixes with one in `row-major` order and the other in `column-major` order.

-With this layout, the algorithm can access the memory in a linear way, which is the best way to use the cache memory.
+In this session, we have implemented the general matrix multiplication algorithm and the tile square matrix multiplication algorithm.

+We were able to see that the tiling technique can optimize the cache memory behavior and reduce the time taken to execute the algorithm.

+With that said, we need to be smart in order to choose the right tile size if we wish to optimize the cache memory behavior.
+The tile size must be adapted to the cache memory size.

+An idea that we haven't explored yet is the memory layout of the matrix.
+We believe that if we mix the `row-major` and `column-major` memory layout, we can further optimize the cache memory behavior.

 ## 10. Ref

-- ChatGPT for the help to make the `perf.py` script
+- ChatGPT was used to help develop the `perf.py` script